Haselnussbomber/HaselTweaks/README.md

 Try it out in the crafting window by clicking the recipe category tabs or the arrow buttons next to the dropdown menu.

+### Fix Inventory Open Tab

+Automatically resets the inventory to the first tab when opened.

 ### Forced Cutscene Sounds

 Automatically unmutes selected sound channels in cutscenes.